Do Cats Have Their Own Language?

 Purring is caused by vibration of structures in the throat.
 Although not strictly a vocalization, the purr is an important means of communication, and depending upon the cat's situation, it can convey contentment, pleasure or be placatory behavior (i.e. "I am not a threat to you").
 As well as purring when happy, cats also purr when severely injured, frightened or giving birth.
 A cat may even purr when close to death.

-It is also believe that the familiar purr generally associated with contentment, is also exhibited by a cat when he is being restrained for veterinary procedures (blood samples or X-rays).
+It is also believed that the familiar purr generally associated with contentment, is also exhibited by a cat when he is being restrained for veterinary procedures (blood samples or X-rays).
 The inference drawn from this behavior is the cat indicating that he is tractable and co-operative and does not need to be forcibly handled.
 This purr is likened to behavior of a subsmissive cat attempting to avoid conflict with a larger, more powerful animal or human.